USS Hancock (CV-19): Iwo Jima and Okinawa

-Returning to waters off the enemy home islands, Hancock launched her planes against targets on northern Honshū, making a diversionary raid on the Nansei-shoto islands on 1 March before returning to Ulithi on 4 March 1945.
+Returning to waters off the Japanese home islands, Hancock launched her aircraft against targets on northern Honshū, making a diversionary raid on the Nansei-shoto islands on 1 March before returning to Ulithi on 4 March 1945.

 Back in Japanese waters, Hancock joined other carriers in strikes against Kyūshū airfields, southwestern Honshū and shipping in the Inland Sea of Japan on 18 March.
 Hancock was refueling the destroyer Halsey Powell on 20 March when kamikazes attacked the task force.
-One plane dove for the two ships but was disintegrated by gunfire when about 700 ft overhead.
-Fragments of the plane hit Hancock's deck while its engine and bomb crashed the fantail of the destroyer.
-Hancock's gunners shot down another plane as it neared the release point of its bombing run on the carrier.
+One aircraft dove for the two ships but was destroyed by gunfire when about 700 ft overhead.
+Fragments of the aircraft hit Hancock's deck while its engine and bomb crashed the fantail of the destroyer.
+Hancock's gunners shot down another aircraft as it neared the release point of its bombing run on the carrier.

 Hancock was reassigned to Carrier TG 58.3 with which she struck the Nansei-shoto islands from 23 to 27 March and Minami Daito Island and Kyūshū at the end of the month.